 From inner Dorian Bay, the land rises gently from a bare, rocky landing to two huts, one a well-maintained and stocked British refuge hut, the second a small Argentinean hut.
 The landing area below the huts is a minor sand beach, interspersed with many glaciated, polished rocks.
 Behind them the land rises gently on one side to a rounded, bare hilltop 30-40 meters above sea level.
 On the other side a steep snowy slope leads up onto the end of a glacier.
 The site’s outcrops are mainly low, smooth and polished.
 At an elevation of 6-7 meters above sea level, there are outcrops nearly covered with many small and well-rounded fragments of granitic, gneiss/schist, and other materials.
 British and Argentine huts are located on site.

-The Last Desert Competitors in 2010 ran on this scenic bay.
+The Last Desert Competitors in 2010 and 2016 ran on this scenic bay.